dinithaw/INFIGO-20-Buzzer-App/README.md

 ## How to use

-The players goto the homepage (`http://localhost:8080/`) and they can enter their name and team number.
+The players goto the homepage (`http://localhost:8080/`) and they can enter their school name and team number.
 Joining will give them a giant buzzer button!

-The host heads over to `/host` and will be able to see everyone that buzzes in and clear the list in between questions.
+The Admin heads over to `/Admin_123789852` and will be able to see everyone that buzzes in and clear the list in between questions.

+Large LED display is available at `/host` and will show the team name and number of the team that buzzed in.

 ## License

 MIT
-All rights reserved by.
-ICT Society of Mahanama College Colombo 03 (MCICTS) 2020-01-10
+All rights reserved by Dinitha Wickramasinghe @ICT Society of Mahanama College Colombo 03 (MCICTS) 2020-01-28